Yuka Sakazaki: All Elite Wrestling (2019–present)

 In 2019, All Elite Wrestling (AEW) announced that Sakazaki would wrestle at Double or Nothing, competing in the six women tag-team match.
 She participated in a triple threat match at Fyter Fest on June 29, losing to Riho after she pinned Nyla Rose.
 On February 5, 2020, Sakazaki made her debut on Dynamite defeating Britt Baker and being attacked by her after the match.
 After that, she stopped appearing for the promotion due to travel restrictions during the COVID-19 pandemic.

 On February 15, 2021, Sakazaki made her AEW return to participate in the AEW Women's World Championship Eliminator Tournament.
 In the opening round of the Japanese side of the bracket, Sakazaki was victorious over Mei Suruga.
 She defeated Emi Sakura in the Japanese bracket semifinals on February 22 to advance to the next round, where she lost to Ryo Mizunami on an all-women's B/R Live special on February 28.
-On July 12, Sakazaki returned back to competing in AEW shows and she appeared on Dark: Elevation, facing KyLinn King which she was victorious.
+On July 12, Sakazaki returned back to competing in AEW shows and she appeared on Dark: Elevation, facing KiLynn King which she was victorious.
 On the July 14 special edition episode of Dynamite titled Fyter Fest, Sakazaki's first time appearing on Dynamite in 16 months, Sakazaki faced Penelope Ford and again was victorious.
 On May 6, 2022, Sakazaki returned to AEW competing on Rampage by taking part in the Owen Hart Cup, where she faced Riho and lost.

+On April 6, 2024, Sakazaki returned to AEW by defeating Trish Adora on Collision.
+After the match, she gets confronted by Serena Deeb on stage.
+Two weeks later on Rampage, Sakazaki's first time appearing on Rampage in 23 months, she defeated Emi Sakura.
+During the match, Sakazaki suffered a leg injury after tumbling outside from the top rope.
+She made her return on the September 14 episode of Collision, defeating Deeb and getting into a confrontation with AEW Women's World Champion "The Glamour" Mariah May afterwards.
+On the following Dynamite, Sakazaki teamed up with Queen Aminata and defeated Deeb and May by disqualification, after being hit in the head by May's Women's World title belt.
+On September 25, at Dynamite: Grand Slam, she failed to beat May for the title.

+On January 25, 2025 at Collision: Homecoming, Sakazaki won a four-way match involving Queen Aminata, Serena Deeb and Deonna Purrazzo (who she pinned), becoming the number one contender to Mercedes Moné's AEW TBS Championship, but failed to win the title on the January 30 episode of Dynamite.